 Since 2010 when the first robo-advisor became available in the UK, the number of platforms for individuals looking to invest their personal capital has increased dramatically.

-While they may have been a lesser-used option before, these platforms now present a genuine competitor to traditional financial planners and advisors.
+While robo-advisors may have been a lesser-used option before, these platforms now present a genuine competitor to traditional financial planners and financial advisors.

 In this article, I will outline the various pros and cons of using a robo-advisor vs financial advisors and planners.
 Read on to find out whether using an automated service might be a good choice for you, or whether you might benefit from the human touch.